google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

 benefit to letting people find those pages through search engines.

-In this section, you'll also learn how to inform search engines that you want certain pages not appear in the search results.
+In this section, you'll also learn how to inform search engines that you want certain pages to not appear in the search results.

 ### The difference between "crawl" and "index"